powerbox1000/sierpinski-right-triangle/README.md

 # WARNING
-This program is VERY safe to use and will NEVER consume all your RAM.
+My implementation of swap files is horrible and will proably take days to generate!

 # Usage
 ## Compiling class files